Theme: “How?”

 1 John 4:1 NKJV

-We cannot always stop a thought from entering the mind, but we can decide whether we will allow that thought to stay, grow, and rule over us.
+We cannot always stop a thought from knocking at the door of the mind, but we can decide whether we will let it enter, stay, grow, and rule over us.

 2. How Do We Cast Down Arguments?

 Paul says we must cast down arguments.
-This means we must not entertain every thought as though it has authority.
+This means we do not entertain every thought as though it has authority.
 A thought may sound convincing, but if it contradicts God’s Word, it must be rejected.
+Wrong thoughts often come as arguments against the knowledge of God.
+They argue against God’s goodness, God’s faithfulness, God’s forgiveness, God’s power, God’s love, and God’s promises.

 “Sanctify them by Your truth.
 Your word is truth.”